-The dyno tests were conducted at Edelbrock using a mildly-modified 350 cubic-inch engine.
-Both dualplane and open-plenum intake manifolds were tested to ensure validity of jetting maps for each horsepower setting.
-Modifications included Edelbrock intake manifolds, Edelbrock aluminum heads, dyno headers, and improved ignition.
-We also used different grades of fuel and colder plugs during the testing.
+The dyno tests were conducted at Edelbrock using a mildly modified 500 cubic inch engine.
+Modifications included Edelbrock intake manifold, dyno headers and improved ignition.
+These tests were conducted with 950 psi nitrous and 7.5 psi fuel pressure.
 All stated timing adjustments listed in jet maps is where the motor being tested worked best.
 Final timing should be adjusted to achieve best power and/or MPH per application.
-See section "5.0 Ignition Timing and Nitrous" for more info on timing selection.
+See section "5.0 Ignition Timing and Nitrous" for more information on timing selection.

 These jetting patterns are designed to be rich and will provide the above-listed power settings under normal operational usage of this system.
-Any variation in jetting patterns other than what is listed above and engine damage could occur.
-Please contact the Edelbrock Technical Department with any questions you have concerning jetting patterns and their effects on engine performance.
+Any variations in jetting patterns other than what is listed above and engine damage could occur.
+Please contact Edelbrock Technical Department with any questions you have concerning jetting patterns and their effects on engine performance.